 Here is a great way to work on your squat depth safely with assistance

 If you’re not able to squat deep, you’re missing one of the fundamental movements in life and guaranteed to lose more mobility over the years if you don’t start working on that squat depth right now!

 Why hire an expert?
-Yes, this part is to to sell my services and promote those of other expert trainers, because there is still so much misunderstanding about personal trainers, all they’re good for is counting and I can do that myself.
+Yes, this part is to sell my services and promote those of other expert trainers, because there is still so much misunderstanding about personal trainers, all they’re good for is counting and I can do that myself.
 Yeah right!
-If you get a snot nose straight out of school with no experience or qualifications, yeah, you probably right, but if you pay more than peanuts, then you might get someone who can help you on your path to freedom of movement, pain free movement.
-It’s not something that happens over night and requires proper progression, progression that is different for each person.
+If you get a snot nose straight out of school with no experience or qualifications, yeah, you probably right, but if you pay more than peanuts, then you might get someone who can help you on your path to freedom of movement, pain-free movement.
+It’s not something that happens overnight and requires proper progression, the progression that is different for each person.
 So invest in yourself, rather than waste $100 on a Saturday night out, get yourself a professional and train twice a week, soak up the information, learn, plan and grow.

-I leave you with a few basic cues that use to cue my athletes for the squat:
+I leave you with a few basic cues that I use to cue my athletes for the squat:

 - Feet just outside hip width

 - Keep your heels on the ground at all times

 - Breathe in all the way down